Acrolein: Cigarette smoke

 Connections exist between acrolein gas in the smoke from tobacco cigarettes and the risk of lung cancer.
 Acrolein is one of seven toxicants in cigarette smoke that are most associated with respiratory tract carcinogenesis.
 The mechanism of action of acrolein appears to involve induction of increased reactive oxygen species and DNA damage related to oxidative stress.

-In terms of the "noncarcinogenic health quotient" for components in cigarette smoke, acrolein dominates, contributing 40 times more than the next component, hydrogen cyanide.
-The acrolein content in cigarette smoke depends on the type of cigarette and added glycerin, making up to 220 µg acrolein per cigarette.
+Acrolein is the most significant contributor to non-cancer related health risks in cigarette smoke, contributing 40 times more than the next component, hydrogen cyanide.
+The acrolein content in cigarette smoke depends on the type of cigarette and added glycerin, making up to 220 μg acrolein per cigarette.
 Importantly, while the concentration of the constituents in mainstream smoke can be reduced by filters, this has no significant effect on the composition of the side-stream smoke where acrolein usually resides, and which is inhaled by passive smoking.
-E-cigarettes, used normally, only generate "negligible" levels of acrolein (less than 10 µg "per puff").
+E-cigarettes, used normally, only generate "negligible" levels of acrolein (less than 10 μg "per puff").